Why open a branch office in Slovenia?

 Another characteristic of the Slovenian branch is that even though it has to keep separate financial accounts, every year it must deposit to the Slovenian authorities the statements of losses and profits and the balance sheet of the parent company.
 The branch’s capital is provided by the parent company and if a list of assets is requested, the branch must also include the foreign company’s assets.
 The name of the branch registered in Slovenia cannot be different from the one of the parent company and must include the termination “podruznica”.

-The registration procedure of a branch in Slovenia
+The registration procedure of a branch in Slovenia in 2021

 The process of registration is one of the simplest available at the level of Europe because of the electronic system adopted by the Commercial Registry